-Fred Dryer was born in Hawthorne, California, on July 6, 1946, son of Charles F. Dryer and Genevieve Nell Clark.
+Fred Dryer was born in Hawthorne, California, son of Charles F. Dryer and Genevieve Nell Clark.
 Raised in Lawndale, California, he attended Lawndale High School and El Camino College.
 Before acting, he played football for 14 years.

 In college, Dryer played for the Aztecs of San Diego State University.
 The 6' 6", 225-pound defensive end was named First Team All-American in 1968 and played in the College All-Star Game, East-West Shrine Game and Hula Bowl in 1969.
 A two-year letterman and starter, Dryer received the Chase Memorial Trophy as the school's top defensive lineman in 1968.
 Fred was inducted into the Aztec Hall of Fame.
 On May 28, 1997, he was named to the College Football Hall of Fame.